sylhare/sylhare.github.io/_posts/2022/2022-06-21-Google-analytics.md

 #### With Firebase

 [**Firebase**][12] is an open source product by Google labelled as an app development platform.
-A bunch of SDKs to make an App (Games, website, ...), available in multiple language such as Javascript for a web app.
+A bunch of SDKs to make an App (Games, website, ...), available in multiple languages such as Javascript for a web app.
-It uses a [**SDK**][13] (Software Development Kit) to get you started with a bunch of tools such as the Google Analytics one to gather data on your user.
+It uses a [**SDK**][13] (Software Development Kit) to get you started with a bunch of tools such as the Google Analytics one to gather data on your users.

 ```js
 import { getAnalytics, logEvent } from "firebase/analytics";